Alage Chorus

 Exhibition:

-This Is Not A Drill, New York, NY
+This Is Not A Drill, NYU Bobst Library, New York NY

 Algae Chorus is a sound installation that collaborates with living algae, in real time, transforming their movement and photosynthesis process into sounds.
 The algae utilize the audience’s collective carbon exhalations within the exhibition space, revealing the mutual dependencies between humans and photosynthetic organisms.